This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 5 Dialogues

-Not specifically mentioned in the Bible but is one of the characters in the movie who represents the Babylonian wise men referred to in general in Daniel 1:20 and elsewhere.
+Not specifically mentioned in the Bible but is one of the characters in the screenplay who represents the Babylonian wise men referred to in general in Daniel 1:20 and elsewhere.

 EMISSARY 1